isomerpages/ogp/_about-us/eng/fabian.md

   * Implemented more comprehensive test cases for critical flows and endpoints for Redeem

   * Implemented an OGP-wide easily adoptable infrastructure tool for handling Cloudflare outages
-quote: Family is not defined by our genes, it is built and maintained through love.
+quote: The family is one of nature’s masterpieces.
 linkedinId: ""

 ---